FrankieFinancial/onboarding-widget/README.md

 ## Demo

-To see the UI Screens in action, please run the demo script in this repository, as follows.
+To see the Smart UI in action, please run the demo script in this repository, as follows.

 **If you don't have Frankie credentials** or were not provided a Frankie backend URL